-Dr Rebecca Phythian is a senior lecturer in policing and currently holds a UK Research and Innovation Future Leaders Fellowship, exploring international law enforcement information exchange.
+Dr Rebecca Phythian is a Reader in Policing and currently holds a UK Research and Innovation Future Leaders Fellowship, exploring international law enforcement information exchange.

 Becky was previously seconded to Lancashire Constabulary’s Evidence Based Policing Research Hub, working on various projects with police officers, staff and analysts.
 She continues to collaborate with industry, police forces and other criminal justice organisations, and has presented her research at national and international academic and practitioner conferences.
 Recent funded, national projects include examining the use of the Police National Database in agency information sharing (supported by CGI and the National Police Chiefs Council), and a commissioned research series on police wellbeing (working with Oscar Kilo and the National Police Wellbeing Service).